aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.saving/selfextractoroptions/_index.md

 ### Remarks

-Self-extracting archive can not be composed with metered license: !:MeteredLicense.
+Self-extracting archive can not be composed with metered license: [`MeteredLicense`](../../aspose.zip/meteredlicense).

 ### Examples